cs685-2018/test-selection/README.md

-# test-generation
+# test-selection
-Jenkins plugin to generate tests based on code changes
+Jenkins plugin to select tests with information retrieval based on code changes